 Laura got up early with us and drove with us to the North Interlakes Trail head at Upper Kananaskis Lake.
 We had everything organized the day before.
 I was pretty happy with our packing.
 My pack came in right around 45 lbs which included 13.5 lbs of food (the 2 lbs per day goal) and 7.5 lbs of camera gear.
 In hindsight this is definitely a day I would split into two.
 Either an afternoon hike to Forks CG (8 km) or a comfortable day to Turbine Canyon CG (15.6 km).

-The trip got off on the wrong foot for Emily as a moose walked through the parking lot while she was in the biffy, harbinger of things to come.
+The trip got off on the wrong foot for Micah as a moose walked through the parking lot while they were in the biffy, harbinger of things to come.
 Just after 8:30 am we were on our way.
 Thanks Laura.

 We walked through the campground and as we were about to leave we decided to rest and have snacks before the climb up to Turbine Canyon.